At Industrial Scripts, we hear it all the time.

 Even on a slush-pile of dozens and hundreds of scripts, even with readers who have never heard of the writer before, good work should shine through regardless.

 Let go, writers.
 Feel confident.
-Gun always for the taste-proof draft…
+Always gun for the taste-proof draft…

 - What did you think of this article?
 Share it, Like it, give it a rating, and let us know your though in the comments box further down…